PhyllisJu/todo-tab-react-extension/README.md

 Load the **build** folder and enable this extension.
 Open a new tab page and if there is a pop window asking whether you want the extension changes your new tab page, please let it **keep the changes**.

 You will see a to-do tab now!

+## Stay Tuned ...

+We are planning to bring our project into the extension store of Chrome and Microsoft Edge!